Swimming Lessons: When Should Your Children Start?

 However, the AAP has many other helpful suggestions that parents should consider to prevent drowning.

 In its policy statement, the AAP recommends parents use "touch supervision" with infants, toddlers, and weak swimmers.
 This means parents should always be within an arm's length when their children are in or around water.
-Bathtubs, wading pools, and even buckets can pose safety risks for young children.
+Bathtubs, wading pools, water-filled ditches, and even buckets can pose safety risks for young children.

 Parents of older children and more advanced swimmers also need to stay alert and avoid distraction as they monitor children in the water.
 In fact, the American Red Cross advises swimmers of all ages to always swim with a buddy and not to allow anyone to swim alone.